Education Admin, Fndns & Psych (EDUA)

 In this course, participants will be introduced to the Codes of Ethics for counsellors.
 Major ethical issues related to the following topics will be discussed: informed consent, confidentiality, record-keeping, boundary issues, training and competence, clinical supervision and multicultural and diversity issues.
 Participants will get an opportunity to practice various ethical decision-making models.

 A study of counselling as related to secondary-school practice.
 Emphasis on the secondary-school counsellor's role and functions.
-Examination of the various counsellor services: educational, orientation, staff, etc. Not to be held with EDUA 5531.
+Examination of the various counsellor services: educational, orientation, staff, etc. May not be held with EDUA 5531.

 PR/CR: A minimum grade of C is required unless otherwise indicated.